LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

         Scala code
 ```

-Because the template engine will automatically detect the end of your code block by analysing your code, it only allow for simple statements.
-If you want to insert a multi-token statement, just make it more explicit using brackets:
+Because the template engine automatically detects the end of your code block by analysing your code, it only allow for simple statements.
+If you want to insert a multi-token statement, explicitly mark it using brackets:

 ```
 Hello @(customer.firstName + customer.lastName)!